bigomics/omicsplayground-doc/modules/mod9_CellProfiling.rst

 .. _CellProfiling:

-Single-Cell Profiling
+Cell Profiling
 ================================================================================

-The **Single-Cell Profiling** module is specifically developed for the analysis and visualization of single-cell datasets.
+The **Cell Profiling** module is specifically developed for the analysis and visualization of single-cell datasets.
 The main applications are identification of immune cell types and visualisations of markers, phenotypes, and proportions across the cells.